 As predictable as a dog's reaction may be when kibble hits his bowl, it is his unpredictability that may cause him to become lost.
-Sadly, dogs are lost every day, sometimes due to something as simple as a hole in the fence, or as catastrophic as a car accident involving a dog in the vehicle.
-If you find a lost dog, his tag number may help you reunite him with his owner.
+Sadly, dogs are lost every day, sometimes due to something as simple as a hole in the fence or as catastrophic as a car accident involving a dog in the vehicle.
+If you find a lost dog, his rabies tag number may help you reunite him with his owner.

 Consider fostering the dog until her owner can be found.
 Many shelters have limited stray holds.
-His best hope for being reunited with his owner might be a temporary stay with you.
+Her best hope for being reunited with her owner might be a temporary stay with you.

 While you're taking care of the lost dog, if you've had no luck locating the dog's tag number and a veterinarian has scanned him for a microchip and found nothing, it's best to head online to post pictures of the dog in lost-and-found groups on various social media platforms.
 Look for groups dedicated to reuniting lost pets with owners or place a post on your local animal shelter's social media page.
 This will give the owners a chance to search for the dog online and hopefully be reunited with him.